AC-974 Tunguska Gunship

 - Built in the SPH in KSP version 1.6.1.

-With this one, I continued to exploit the the Cargo/Airbrakes bug for engine stepping actuation.
+With this one, I continued to exploit the the Cargo/Airbrakes mechanics to make stepping actuation working.
 On rare occasions the servo refuses to work or it simply goes boom in the sky.
-Still work in progress to address these situations or better ask Kraken about this.

 1.0 - I’ve made some tweaks to the servo, it seems now it’s much less prone to malfunctions.
-Please let me know if you are still experiencing problems or other issues.
+Please let me know if you are still experiencing problems.

 1. The aircraft body: